Six Persimmons

 Six Persimmons (六柿圖 (liùshì tú)) is a 13th-century Chinese painting by the monk Muqi Fachang.
 It was painted during the Song dynasty.
 Muqi was one of the two great exponents of the spontaneous mode of Chinese painting (the other being Liang Kai).
-It features six persimmons floating on an undefined, but skillfully mottled background.
+It features six persimmons on an undefined background.
 It is painted in blue-black ink on paper.

-The painting became famous for the tremendous skill of the brushstrokes.
-Their subtlety of modeling is often remarked upon.
-The thick and thin brushstrokes that model the lightest of the persimmons make it seem to float in contrast to the dark one next to it.
-The treatment of the stems and leaves recall Chinese characters, and reveal brush control at its highest level.
-Professor James Cahill of the University of California Berkeley devoted an entire lecture to it, available online.
+The painting is often cited as an expression of Chan Buddhist ideals.
+The thick and thin brushstrokes that model the lightest of the persimmons make it seem to float in contrast to the darker one next to it.
+The treatment of the stems and leaves have been compared to Chinese characters.
+Professor James Cahill of the University of California Berkeley devoted a lecture to the image.

-It currently resides in the Juko'in subtemple of Daitoku-ji in Kyoto, Japan.
-It is seldom displayed to the public.
+It is currently in the collection of the Juko'in subtemple of Daitoku-ji in Kyoto, Japan.

+Gary Snyder referenced the image in his 2008 poem "Mu Ch'i's Persimmons".